 Originally established in 1993 as the Florida Marlins, the team joined the National League’s East Division.
 Earning wild card berths in 1997 and 2003, the Marlins went on to championships in both seasons.
 However, they have never won their division to date.

 The most famous play in team history came in the 1997 World Series.
 Tied at three games apiece with the American League champion Cleveland Indians, the deciding seventh game went into extra innings.
 Edgar Renteria stepped to the plate with two outs and the bases loaded for the Marlins in the bottom of the 11th inning.
 Lining a shot up the middle, Craig Counsell was able to score from third on a walk-off single to win the World Series.

 The current squad is led by former Major Leaguer Don Mattingly.
 Following a stint with the Los Angeles Dodgers, Mattingly moved to South Florida to take over the Marlins dugout.
-Donnie Baseball’s club is hoping to improve their record in 2018.
+Donnie Baseball’s club is hoping to improve their record in 2020.
 He is reunited with Derek Jeter, the former Yankee great who purchased a stake in the team and currently serves as the CEO.
-Hoping to take a page of the Yankees playbook, the Marlins are hard at work towards capturing another title.
+Hoping to take a page from the Yankees playbook, the Marlins are hard at work towards capturing another title.

 Fans in Miami have been lucky enough to watch some great players in the relatively short time that this franchise has been active.
-Among those favored in the area are Hanley Ramirez, Giancarlo Stanton, Miguel Cabrera, Kevin Brown, Josh Johnson, and Jose Fernandez.
+Among those favored in the area are Hanley Ramirez, Giancarlo Stanton, Miguel Cabrera, Gary Sheffield, Kevin Brown, Josh Johnson, and Jose Fernandez.
 Click here for additional information pertaining to the history of the Miami Marlins.